muwerk/examples/esp32s2tft-billboard/README.md

 }
 ```

 The billboard esp32 will try to access a server at ```https://nalanda/ministation/10865``` using SSL.
+The validity of the server's certificates is checked with the root ca authority from `src/ca_root.h`, if not disabled (via `"insecure_ssl": true`).

-For secure SSL (default), you need to alter the file
-`ca_cert.h` and insert the root ca authority that can be used to identify your server's certificates.
-If you want to skip this, set `"insecure_ssl": true`,
-the certificate chain then will not be checked.
+- For secure SSL (default), you need to alter the file `ca_cert.h` and insert the root ca authority that can be used to identify your server's certificates.
+If you want to skip this, set `"insecure_ssl": true`, the certificate chain then will not be checked.

 The url above needs to send a bitmap of size 240x135 encoded in RGB565 (16bit per pixel).